 Tucker Carlson Discusses Julian Assange: ‘Why Would He Lie About The Source Of The Hack?’
-[Video]
+[Opinion]

 This isn’t the first time that Tucker Carlson has spoken up in favor of Julian Assange and denied claims of Russian hacking behind leaked DNC emails.

-In December, Carlson spoke with Adam Schiff, the Democratic House Intelligence Committee ranking member.
+In December, Carlson spoke with Adam Schiff, the Democratic House Intelligence Committee’s ranking member.
 Tucker Carlson asked Schiff if the Democrats had any proof that the Russians had been involved with hacking.

 Adam Schiff was unable to answer that question, but told Carlson, “You’re carrying water for the Kremlin.
 You’re going to have to move your show to RT.”

-Tucker Carlson further debated the issue of Russian hacking after the Philadelphia Inquirer published an editorial on January 2, which praised President Obama for the sanctions he had put on Russia, along with the 35 diplomats that he expelled from the United States.
+Tucker Carlson further debated the issue of Russian hacking after the Philadelphia Inquirer published an editorial on January 2 that praised President Obama for the sanctions he had put on Russia, along with the 35 diplomats that he expelled from the United States.
 Similar to Julian Assange’s stance on there being no Russian hacking, Carlson spoke with Paul Davies, who is one of the editors at the Philadelphia Inquirer, as reported by Personal Liberty.

-Tucker Carlson asked what Julian Assange had previously asked, and that is the question of whether the American public deserves full disclosure of all the facts and complete transparency before voting in the 2016 US presidential election.
+Tucker Carlson asked what Julian Assange had previously asked, and that is the question of whether the American public deserves full disclosure of all the facts and complete transparency before voting in the 2016 U.S. presidential election.

 “Should those facts that fell into public view, do you think Americans shouldn’t have known before they voted in November?”